CMDM-Lab/DeePFAS/README.md

 ### A simple GUI interface

 1. **Download Models**
-   Make sure the required models are downloaded before proceeding.
+   Make sure you have downloaded the required models mentioned in the first section.

 2. **Load MS2 Spectra**
    Click `Load MS2 Spectra (.mgf)` to import the input MS2 spectra in `.mgf` format.